thruthesky/easychat/README.md

 * We don't do the `unit test`, `widget test`, or `integration test`.
 Instead, we do `logic test` that is developed by ourselves for our test purpose.
   * You can see the test in `TestScreen`.

+# Developers

+## How to add easychat into your project as a collaborator

+% flutter create philov